tars/tars/README.md

 You have to install `nodeJS` version >= 0.8 and `npm` for using markupBuilder.
 Also you need Java for webfont generator.
 If you are not going to generate fonts, you don't need it.

-There are not any js-libs like jquery and soon (only html5shiv for old ie).
+There are no js-libs like jquery and soon (only html5shiv for old ie).
 You can add all what you want.

 Installation
 ------------